Individualized Dynamic Mediation Analysis Using Latent Factor Models

-Assumption (a) imposes a sparsity assumption on the mediator coefficient loadings.
-Assumption (b) is imposed on the individualized dynamic latent factors, allowing us to leverage information across the temporal dimension.
+The adjacent homogeneity pursuit (\ref{assump:fused}) is imposed on the individualized dynamic latent factors, allowing us to leverage information across the temporal dimension.
 Note that when $T=2$ and $r=2$, $D_f\operatorname{Vec}({\bar{\boldsymbol{f}}_i}^{\top})={\boldsymbol{f}}_{i2}-{\boldsymbol{f}}_{i1}$.
 The $L_0$ penalty term here indeed assumes similarity across adjacent time points.
 Here the first-order discrete difference operator $D_f$ can be substituted with higher-order difference operators to capture higher-order smoothness \citep{tibshirani2014adaptive}.
-This structural assumption enables us to further reduce the model's complexity.

-\subsection{Estimation}
+The fused penalty in (\ref{assump:fused}) implicitly employs a first-order latent Markov assumption to model the dynamics of mediation effects.
+Specifically, we assume that the dynamic changes observed in the mediation effects are fundamentally driven by the dynamic changes in latent factors.
+These latent factors follow a first-order Markov process \citep{bartolucci2009latent}, where the latent factor at time $t$ depends solely on the latent factor at time $t-1$.
+The latent Markov dynamic process has also been used in existing studies to characterize biological processes \citep{armond2014stochastic}.

+{\begin{remark} Recent works \citep{chakrabortty2018inference,luo2025multivariate} model causal dependencies among mediators using DAGs and capture temporal dependence via first-order lagged structures.
+In contrast, our framework accounts for \textit{noncausal} dependencies induced by shared latent factors, which are common in high-dimensional biomedical studies where mediators are jointly influenced by unobserved genetic or environmental factors.
+Moreover, our method models temporal dynamics through a low-dimensional latent process $\boldsymbol{f}_{it}$ that evolves over time, avoiding the estimation and computational burden of high-dimensional lagged modeling.
+See Section~A of the Supplementary Material for a detailed comparison. \end{remark} }

+\section{Estimation}